Multi-wavelength Signatures of Supernova Shock Breakout from Red Supergiants in Two Dimensions: Numerical Method

 Although our 1D progenitor stars and their explosion profiles are globally spherical, neglecting multidimensional effects during the core-collapse and early explosion phases \citep[e.g.,][]{suzuki2016,2022Nakamura,2024Wang}, the subsequent explosion shock modeled in 2D \CASTRO\ runs can drive strong mixing and generate significant multidimensional features.

 The size of our 2D cylindrical box is $10^{15}$ cm on the $r$ axis and $2 \times10^{15}$ cm on the $z$ axis, resolved with fixed grids of $4096 \times 8192$.
-We apply reflective boundary conditions on the $z$-axis and outflow elsewhere.
-We evolve the simulations for ${\sim}$48--72~hr, following the shock as it propagates through the hydrogen envelope, breaks out of the stellar surface, and produces rising and fading LCs.
+We apply reflective boundary conditions along the symmetry at $r=0$ ($z$ axis) and outflow boundary conditions elsewhere.
+Our 2D simulations adopt cylindrical symmetry, in which the 3D space is mapped onto a 2D domain by eliminating the azimuthal dimension.
+In this setup, symmetry about the $z$-axis must be preserved, and we therefore impose reflective boundary conditions to properly model the stellar interior.
+The remaining outer boundaries are set to outflow to allow the ejecta to freely expand following the explosion.
+We evolve each model for ${\sim}$48--72~hr, following the shock as it propagates through the hydrogen envelope, breaks out of the stellar surface, and produces rising and fading LCs prior to the onset of hydrogen recombination of envelope.